COP29 closes with last minute deal on climate funding – DW – 11/23/2024

 As with previous COPs, there were strong criticisms regarding the presence of over 1700 oil and gas lobbyists.
 They received more passes to COP29 than all the delegates from the 10 most climate-vulnerable nations combined, according to one report.

-Richard Folland, head of policy and engagement with independent financial think tank Carbon Tracker said the talks in Baku had been "strangled by the second highest attendance of fossil fuel lobbyists on record" and that the summit had "taken us dangerously backwards on collective climate action as extreme weather events take their toll."
+Richard Folland, head of policy and engagement with independent financial think tank Carbon Tracker said the talks in Baku had been "strangled by the second highest attendance of fossil fuel lobbyists on record."

 The core goal of the Paris Agreement is to hold global average temperature increases well below 2 degrees Celsius (3.6 Fahrenheit) compared to pre-industrial levels, and to strive to stay under 1.5 C. The science is clear that this requires urgent and deep cuts to global emissions.